xLPMG/tsunami_lab/docs/source/files/assignments/project.rst

 This is because the C++ parser does know now about this macro and therefore identifies it as wrong syntax.
-However the code is correct `(view the documentation here) <https://json.nlohmann.me/api/macros/nlohmann_json_serialize_enum/>`_ and we have not found away to supress this message.
+However the code is correct `(view the documentation here) <https://json.nlohmann.me/api/macros/nlohmann_json_serialize_enum/>`_ and we have not found a way to supress this message.
 The error does not seem to be on our side, which is why there will be no fix for this.
 The documentation should still build correctly.

 *********************